Coraline (film): Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 279 reviews, with an average rating of 7.8/10.
 The website's critics consensus reads, "With its vivid stop-motion animation combined with Neil Gaiman's imaginative story, Coraline is a film that's both visually stunning and wondrously entertaining."
 Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100 based on reviews from 40 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, calling it "a beautiful film about several nasty people" as well as "nightmare fodder for children, however brave, under a certain age."
 David Edelstein of New York magazine said the film is "a bona fide fairy-tale" that needed a "touch less entrancement and a touch more ... story."
 A. O. Scott of The New York Times called the film "exquisitely realized", with a "slower pace and a more contemplative tone than the novel.
 It is certainly exciting, but rather than race through ever noisier set pieces toward a hectic climax in the manner of so much animation aimed at kids, Coraline lingers in an atmosphere that is creepy, wonderfully strange, and full of feeling."

 In 2009, the American Film Institute named Coraline as part of their "Top 10 Movies of the Year" list.
 The film amassed a cult following.
-It has since been regarded as a groundbreaking work in stop motion animation and one of the greatest animated films of all time.
+It has since been regarded as a groundbreaking work in stop-motion animation and as one of the greatest animated films of all time.